MarineMorales/Gaming/README.md

 The player is in a land full of dragons.
 The dragons all live in caves with their large piles of collected treasure.
 Some dragons are friendly and share their treasure.
 Other dragons are hungry and eat anyone who enters their cave.
 The player approaches two caves, one with a friendly dragon and the other with a hungry dragon, but doesn't know which dragon is in the cave.
 The players decides between the two.

+3.The Hagman

+Hangman is a game for two people in which one player thinks of a word and then draws a blank line on the page for each letter in the word.
+The second player then tries to guess letters that might be in the word.
+If the second player guesses the letter correctly, the first player writes the letter in the proper blank.
+But if the second player guesses incorrectly, the first player draws a single body part of a hanging man.
+The second player has to guess all the letters in the word before the hanging man is completely drawn to win the game.

 ## How to run the games in your Command Prompt

 Input 1: C:\Users\Your_User_Name>cd C:\Users\Your_User_Name\Code_Folder_location